lovetaste-lovetaste/bot-overhaul-fork/README.md

-This is a heavily edited version of Showin's bot overhaul (heavily edited as in practically seperate things aside from a couple important functions that i was too lazy to make myself)
+This is a heavily edited version of Showin's bot overhaul (heavily edited as in practically seperate things aside from a couple important functions that i was too lazy to make myself).

-ive only posted the spy changes as that is the one im focusing the most on right now.
-After that comes Pyro changes.
+As of right now, the large majority of the changes are specific to Spy, with some changes to overall classes.
+Soon, everyone will be changed.

+Commands:
+"sm_ai_spy_debug", to toggle debug output into console.
+"sm_ai_spy_enabled", to enable and disable the Spy.

 Bot Commands to put into whatever server cfg you have: